MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/faq.md

 **A:** The cost of the service depends on when you sign up and how much you use it.
 Here are the details:
 - If you signed up before November 15, 2023, you'll receive 100 free hours (valued at $800) of Test Base usage under your subscription.
 These hours will expire in 6 months from the date of sign up.
 After the free hours are consumed or expired, you'll be charged $8 per hour for your usage.
 - If you sign up on or after November 15, 2023, you'll receive 100 free hours (valued at $800) of Test Base usage under your tenant.
 These hours will expire in 6 months from the date of sign up.
 After the free hours are consumed or expired, you'll be charged $8 per hour for your usage.
-- Starting from November 15, 2023, if you are a Windows E3/E5 or Microsoft 365 E3/E5 customer, you'll receive an additional 500 hours (equivalent to $4,000) of Test Base usage under your tenant.
+- Starting from November 15, 2023, if you're a Windows E3/E5 or Microsoft 365 E3/E5 customer, you'll receive an additional 500 hours (equivalent to $4,000) of Test Base usage under your tenant.
 These hours don't have an expiration date and can be used anytime.
 Note: Don't disable the service principal "Test Base for M365 - Billing", otherwise you may lose the possibility of getting the additional hours.

 **Q: How can I provide feedback about Test Base?**